 Project start SALCOS®

-The three expansion stages set clear targets for the coming years.
-By gradually replacing the blast furnaces currently in use with direct reduction plants and electric arc furnaces, we will be technically in a position to cut emissions by around 95 percent by the end of 2033.
+Our climate-neutral steel production will take place in stages over the long term.
+These contain clearly defined targets for the coming years.
+By gradually replacing the blast furnaces currently in use with direct reduction plants and electric arc furnaces, we will already be in a technical position to cut emissions by around 95 % by the end of 2033.

-This is a strong undertaking, which will enable us to meet our targets and fulfill our responsibility to this and future generations.
+This is a strong project that will enable us to achieve the key figures we have set ourselves and live up to our responsibility to this and future generations.

-SALCOS® comprises three central building blocks and is accompanied by various research projects.
-From hydrogen generation to sector coupling and iron ore direct reduction, we are working with various specialists.
-The program is supported by extensive studies on technical and economic feasibility, which are used to define the necessary framework conditions and schedule the next steps.
+The program is supported by extensive studies on technical and economic feasibility, which are used to define the necessary framework conditions for the production of green steel and to schedule the next steps.

 Press commentary on SALCOS®

-With the launch of the SALCOS® project and the resulting pioneering position in the industry, we are also attracting a great deal of public attention.
-We are pleased about the growing interest in Carbon Direct Avoidance and the fact that other steel producers are also increasingly considering this approach.
+With the launch of the SALCOS® program and the associated pioneering position in the industry, we are also attracting a great deal of public attention.
+We are pleased about the growing interest in the topic of "green steel" through Carbon Direct Avoidance and about the fact that other steel manufacturers are also increasingly considering the path of climate-neutral steel production.

 We make the difference -